d2l-ai/d2l-en/chapter_introduction/intro.md

 (when training and test data are different).
 It is a problem that most of us have experienced when taking exams written by a lecturer, while the homeworks were composed by his TAs.
-We'll briefly describe reinforcement learning and adversarial learning, two settings that explicitly consider interaction with an environment.
+We will briefly describe reinforcement learning and adversarial learning, two settings that explicitly consider interaction with an environment.